 When Stef and Gaz first enquired I dropped into the conversation with Luke who I’d had an enquiry from because they lived in the same village as me.
 He then told me that he knew Stef from when they were both at sixth form, it’s such a small world!
 During their wedding planning I got to know Gaz and Stef, including doing an gorgeous summer evening engagement shoot with them in Wrockwardine village, it was so lovely to watch them tie the knot.
 I become really invested in all my couples, I always like to get to know them before the day, which is what makes an engagement shoot so brilliant.
 By the time their wedding day comes round I want them to see me more like an old friend rather than a photographer.
 Stef and Gaz really got into the spirit of treating me like a friend, including plying me with gin before we did their engagement shoot!
 They even invited Luke to their evening reception so we could both join in with the party after I’d finished shooting.
 This is the only time I have ever stayed at a wedding to have a few drinks, by the time I was two drinks down I was tearing up the dancefloor with Luke, who was supposed to be giving me a lift home.
 In the end we stayed until the very end of their wedding, did shots with them and fell into a taxi around 1 or 2am.
 Luke told me the next day that when he arrived Stef had gone over to him to tell him to make sure I relaxed and partied with them, they definitely accomplished what they set out to do, although I didn’t feel very clever the next day it was totally worth it!

-If you’re planning an Iscoyd Park wedding then please get in touch, I’d love to hear from you!
+Take a peek at their full day below.
+If you’re planning a wedding at The Wroxeter then get in touch, I’d love to hear from you!